numaproj/numaflow/docs/core-concepts/watermarks.md

 Watermark is assigned at the source; this means that the watermark will only progress if there is data coming into the source.
 There are many cases where the source might not be getting data, causing the source to idle (e.g., data is periodic, say once an hour).
 When the source is idling the reduce vertices won't emit results because the watermark is not moving.
 To detect source idling and propagate watermark, we can use the idle detection feature.
+The idle source watermark progressor will make sure that the watermark cannot progress beyond `time.now() - maxDelay` (`maxDelay` is defined below).
 To enable this, we provide the following setting:

 #### Threshold